-Using UV (Ultraviolet) Light to Kill Dust Mites
+Using UV light to kill Dust Mites and other treament methods

 Ultraviolet (UV) light has been used for many years in

 sterilization of medical instruments and in water purification systems.

 UV light can bacteria, viruses, germs, dust mite eggs,

 dust mites, molds, etc, but the effectiveness is depends upon the

 strength of the light and the amount of time the microorganism is